Powdered Toast Man (The Ren & Stimpy Show): Production

-John Kricfalusi had wanted to do a "special" episode that would feature the voice of Frank Zappa, whom he idolized and inspired him to write "Powdered Toast Man".
-Richard Pursel helped write the episode as his first major work on the series beyond assistant credit, while Jim Smith and Bill Wray produced the storyboards.
-At the time, Zappa was dying of prostate cancer and his performances were recorded at his home, as Zappa was too ill to travel to Spümcø at Los Angeles.
+John Kricfalusi had wanted to do a "special" episode featuring guest appearance by Frank Zappa, a musical artist that he idolized and inspired him to create the character from that one "fake commercial" segment in season one.
 The character of Powdered Toast Man had first appeared in a mock advertisement for Powdered Toast in the first season, which was reused in the episode.
 Kricfalusi had wanted to do more with the character in the second season.
+As such, he created a full episode dedicated to the character itself.

-Unlike many of the other episodes of season two, and unusually for an episode directed by Kricfalusi, "Powdered Toast Man" was completed on time for its scheduled premiere in August 1992.
-The episode was animated at Rough Draft Korea in Seoul; the segment featuring Ren and Stimpy reused from the first season was animated by Lacewood Productions.
+Richard Pursel helped write the episode as his first major work on the series beyond assistant credit, while Jim Smith and Bill Wray produced the storyboards.
+At the time, Zappa had prostate cancer and he was too ill to travel to Spümcø at Los Angeles, so he only recorded his performances at his home.
+Unlike many of the other episodes of season two, and unusual for any episode directed by Kricfalusi, "Powdered Toast Man" was completed on schedule for its premiered airdate on August 15, 1992.
+The episode was animated at Rough Draft Korea in Seoul, while the segment featuring Ren and Stimpy was reused from the first season, and much like its segment from before, it was animated by Lacewood Productions.

 Reception

-Thad Komorowski gave the episode three and a half out of five stars.
+The episode was received mostly positively.
 Irish journalist Padraig Cotter praised "Powdered Toast Man" as the "ultimate parody of superheroes".
 Cotter wrote: "Powdered Toast Man is a dark, but somewhat loving, parody of superheroes and comics.
 Despite being universally beloved within the show itself and having an ego to match, he's hilariously ill-suited to saving people.
-His lack of care often causes fatalities and, in most cases, it would have been better if he wasn't around to save the day at all...The fact nobody within Ren and Stimpy appears to realise how awful he is becomes part of the gag".
+His lack of care often causes fatalities and, in most cases, it would have been better if he wasn't around to save the day at all...The fact nobody within Ren and Stimpy appears to realize how awful he is becomes part of the gag".
+Thad Komorowski gave the episode three and a half out of five stars, describing it to be "overrated, but still very funny."